beyond-the-camp/beyond-the-camp/README.md

 ## Prerequisites

-To run or build this project locally, you'll need a DatoCMS API token to retrieve content.
+To run or build this project locally, you'll need a locally running Wordpress installation.

-- Create a file called `.env` in the project root.
-- Add a line to the file: `DATO_API_TOKEN=abc123`, where `abc123` is the read-only API token for the DatoCMS project.
+**_TODO: Add Wordpress instructions_**

 ## Usage